KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-tutorial.md

 As the library of available modules grows, so too do the advantages to the many types of developers in the Komodo ecosystem.
 For this reason, members of the Komodo community express gratitude to the more experienced blockchain developers who build and share CC modules via open-source ideology.

-## Understanding CryptoConditions on a Conceptual Level
+## Conceptual Explanation

 CryptoConditions is a framework for making decentralized applications (dApps).
 The framework is built in the C and C++ languages.
 The reader may better understand the purpose and use case of CC by first understanding the key problem that CC solves.

 ### A Consensus Mechanism Is Not Readily Malleable

 Adding new code into a blockchain's consensus mechanism (CM) is a challenging task.
 Creating an entirely new CM is more difficult by an order of magnitude.
-Yet, despite these facts, often when an experienced developer first approaches blockchain technology with an intent to create something new, their initial impulse is to dive directly into the CM itself.
+Yet, despite these facts, often when an experienced developer first approaches blockchain technology with creative intent, their initial impulse is to dive directly into the CM itself.
 As time passes, the developer can come to realization that they are attempting to solve a problem that is too large for any one person.

 Consider the Bitcoin consensus mechanism.
 This protocol is approximately ten years old and receives perhaps more attention than all other blockchain protocols combined.
 Every year, thousands upon thousands of the world's most intelligent developers, mathematicians, and cryptographers pour over the intricacies of this profitable technology.
 Yet, despite all this valuable insight, mistakes in the code continue to reveal themselves: in 2018, the Bitcoin Core and Bitcoin Cash teams together [discovered a flaw in the code](https://www.coindesk.com/the-latest-bitcoin-bug-was-so-bad-developers-kept-its-full-details-a-secret) that would have allowed a malicious user to print an arbitrary number of new Bitcoins.